dannytlee12/sp23-cse110-lab4/expose/javascript/part2.md

     C. student.greeting()
     D. student['Favorite Teacher'].name
     E. student.courseload[0]
-13. A. '32', since integers map to their exact string representation when adding string and int
+13. A. '32', since integers map to their exact string representation when adding string and int.
-    B. 1, since strings map to their int representations if they can be represented as ints when subtracting strings and ints
+    B. 1, since strings map to their int representations if they can be represented as ints when subtracting strings and ints.
     C. 3, since null maps to 0
     D. '3null' since null maps to the string 'null'
     E. 4, since true maps to 1